How your personal information is used by Intelligent Clinical

-We will keep your personal information for as long as you are a client or supplier of Intelligent Tissue Group Ltd and its companies.
+We will keep your personal information for as long as you are a client or supplier of The Niche CRO group and its companies.

 After you stop being a client, we may keep your data on file for one of these reasons:

 - To respond to any questions or complaints.